baffou/PhaseLAB_doc/docs/source/classes/ImageQLSI/methods/untilt.rst

         <p class="title">Description</p>

-    ``obj.untilt()`` removes any possible tilt of the ``OPD`` image by calculating the (1,1) aand (1, -1) Zernike moments of the image, and subtracting the corresponding tilts to the image.
+    ``obj.untilt()`` removes any possible tilt of the ``OPD`` image by calculating the (1,1) and (1, -1) Zernike moments of the image, and subtracting the corresponding tilts to the image.

     By default, the moment are calculated on the whole image.
-The power of this methods lies on the fact that the moments can also be calculated on any sub-area of the image, if some Name-Value arguments are specified (see next section).
+The power of this methods lies on the fact that the moments can also be calculated on any sub-area of the image, if some Name-value arguments are specified (see next section).

     |hr|